xmorera/party-slideshow/DROPBOX_SETUP.md

 ## Troubleshooting

-- If sync fails, check that your `dropbox-token.txt` file exists and contains a valid token
+- If sync fails, check that your environment variables are set correctly
 - Make sure your Dropbox app has the correct permissions
 - Check the console output for detailed error messages
+- On Render.com, check the logs for any authentication errors

+## Security Notes

+- Never commit your `.env` file to git (it's already in .gitignore)
+- Keep your access token secure
+- On Render.com, environment variables are encrypted and secure